crt25/collimator/docs/identity-management/student.md

 ## Overview

 The system uses pseudonyms to track student activity across sessions while protecting student identities from the server.
-The server is "honest but curious", i.e. it follows the protocol but may store additional information.
+The server is assumed to be an "honest-but-curious" (semi-honest) adversary: it follows the protocol but may try to learn extra information from what it stores.

 The goal is to ensure that teachers can associate a student's identity with their pseudonym, without allowing the server to link the two.